Sahas-out/Functional_ETL_Pipeline_Framework/docs/Design.md

 ### 3.4 `Pipeline` — `lib/pipeline/pipeline.ml`

 The pipeline is parameterised over its element type `'a`.
-The phantom type parameter `'schema` (when used) tracks what shape the rows have — but for simplicity the base pipeline is just `'a Seq.t`.
+In the current implementation it is simply a thin wrapper over `'a Seq.t`.

 ```ocaml
 (* pipeline.ml *)